 The 42 credits are completed in six 10-week sessions, with two courses per session.
 Session 4 is dedicated to 2 online electives of your choice, taken during the 12-week summer session, offering students maximum flexibility during the summer!

 Although the PMBA program does not have concentrations, students can take additional courses for a Certificate.
 During Session 4, students may elect courses within a discipline to earn an additional certificate in one of many subjects.
 This will require 1-3 additional courses following graduation from the PMBA program and will incur additional online course tuition and fees.
 Each student will be awarded a certificate upon completion of all courses required and a notation added to the student transcript.
 The Certificate is not noted on the PMBA diploma.

 All classes are on Saturdays from 8 a.m. to 5 p.m.
 Breakfast, lunch, and snacks are provided on class days.
-The PMBA is conducted in two locations: Princeton at the Crowne Plaza Hotel and Conference Center and the Rutgers Camden Law School.
-The Princeton location is a face-to-face program.
-The Camden program is a hybrid format, where 4 out of every 10 classes in a session are delivered online.
-Students will not report to classes on Online Learning Days.
+The PMBA is conducted in Princeton, NJ at the Crowne Plaza Hotel and Conference Center.
+The Princeton location is a hybrid format, alternating between in-class Saturday sessions and online asynchronous weeks.

 EAch session is 10 weeks.
 Schedules are available upon request.